vmware/weathervane/doc/userDocs/usersGuide.md

 ### Inter-pod affinity and anti-affinity<a name="pod-affinity"></a>

 With the Weathervane 2.1 release, configuration parameters were provided to manage the addition of pod affinity and anti-affinity rules with weights to the Weathervane pod manifests.
-This provides more control to which nodes the pods are eligible to be scheduled on.
+This provides more control for which nodes the pods are eligible to be scheduled on.

 | Parameter:                      | Description: |
 | ------------------------------- | ------------ |